Harmful Personalities: 5 “Traffickers” of Guilt

 4. Those who don’t understand how to take responsibility for their own mistakes

-There’s no doubt that you already know more than one person like this.
+You probably already know more than one person like this.

-They make mistakes, act recklessly, cause serious problems thanks to their attitude or behavior…but they’re unable to take responsibility for their actions.
+They make mistakes, act recklessly, cause serious problems thanks to their attitude or behavior… but they’re unable to take responsibility for their actions.

 What’s worse, instead of assuming the blame, they’re experts at projecting it onto others.

-They might say, “It’s your fault because you shouldn’t have listened to me,” or, “This is your doing because you were overly confident.”
+Traffickers of guilt might say, “It’s your fault because you shouldn’t have listened to me,” or, “This is your doing because you were overly confident.”

 5. The ones who do it for your own good to “teach you”